-11.3.
-Deep Power-Down
+12.3 Deep Power-Down

-During normal operation, the device will be placed in the standby mode to consume less power as long as the $\overline{\text{CS}}$ pin remains deasserted and no internal operation is in progress.
-The Deep Power-Down command offers the ability to place the device into an even lower power consumption state called the Deep Power-Down mode.
+During normal operation, the device will be placed in the standby mode to consume less power as long as the $\overline{CS}$ pin remains deasserted and no internal operation is in progress.
+The Deep Power-Down command offers the ability to place the device into an even lower power consumption state called the deep power-down mode.

-When the device is in the Deep Power-Down mode, all commands including the Read Status Register command will be ignored with the exception of the Resume from Deep Power-Down command.
+When the device is in the deep power-down mode, all commands including the Read Status Register command will be ignored, with the exception of the Resume from Deep Power-Down command.
 Since all commands will be ignored, the mode can be used as an extra protection mechanism against program and erase operations.

-Entering the Deep Power-Down mode is accomplished by simply asserting the \overline{CS} pin, clocking in the opcode of B9h, and then deasserting the \overline{CS} pin.
+Entering the deep power-down mode is accomplished by simply asserting the $\overline{CS}$ pin, clocking in the opcode B9h, and then deasserting the $\overline{CS}$ pin.
 Any additional data clocked into the device after the opcode will be ignored.
-When the \overline{CS} pin is deasserted, the device will enter the Deep Power-Down mode within the maximum time of t{EDPD} .
+When the $\overline{CS}$ pin is deasserted, the device will enter the deep power-down mode within the maximum time of tEDPD.

-The complete opcode must be clocked in before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and return to the standby mode once the \overline{CS} pin is deasserted.
-In addition, the device will default to the standby mode after a power-cycle.
+The complete opcode must be clocked in before the $\overline{CS}$ pin is deasserted, and the $\overline{CS}$ pin must be deasserted on an even byte boundary (multiples of eight bits).
+Otherwise, the device will abort the operation and return to the standby mode once the $\overline{CS}$ pin is deasserted.
+In addition, the device will default to the standby mode after a power cycle.

 The Deep Power-Down command will be ignored if an internally self-timed operation such as a program or erase cycle is in progress.
-The Deep Power-Down command must be reissued after the internally self-timed operation has been completed in order for the device to enter the Deep Power-Down mode.
+The Deep Power-Down command must be reissued after the internally self-timed operation has been completed in order for the device to enter the deep power-down mode.

-Figure 11-3.
-Deep Power-Down
+12.4 Resume from Deep Power-Down